What can you do with dashboards?

 If anyone opens a realtime share link after the realtime session is expired, they will see a normal dashboard (no live streaming data).

-Most Scout plugins are lightweight as they execute simple commands and won't have a noticeable performance impact on the monitored server.
+Most Pingdom server monitor plugins are lightweight as they execute simple commands and won't have a noticeable performance impact on the monitored server.
 If a plugin runs long enough to slow down realtime reporting, it is excluded from subsequent runs in the current realtime session and a notice is shown in the chart UI.
 Other plugins will continue to report.
 This prevents resource-heavy plugins from having a large negative performance impact on the server being monitored.

 You can create and save a copy of a dashboard by using the 'Share' link: